IgniteUI/igniteui-docfx/en/components/doughnut-chart.md

 ];
 ```

-The following code demonstradtes how to bind the doughnut chart to the above data.
+The following code demonstrates how to bind the doughnut chart to the above data.

 ```html
  <igx-doughnut-chart height="100%" width="100%">